Lingwinee/WebDev-FINALS-Project/README.md

-# My Portfolio
+# School project FINALS requirement

-This portfolio is a showcase of my work and projects.
+This website  is a showcase of my work.
 Feel free to explore and learn from it.

 [Preview Website](https://lingwinee.github.io/WebDev-FINALS-Project/)

 ## License

-This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-!CC BY-NC 4.0